TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 While Griffin is locked in as my #1 overall prospect, Kevin "The Professor" McGonigle is firmly entrenched as my #2 overall prospect right now.
 I've had the chance to see McGonigle live both in Double-A in September and again in the Arizona Fall League in November, and both times it was clearly evident that he was the best player on the field.

 In 88 minor league games across three levels, McGonigle slashed .305/.408/.583 with 31 doubles, 19 home runs, and 10 steals.
-He then added another 12 extra-base hits, five home runs, three steals, and a .362/.500/.710 slash line in 19 AFL games in route to winning the league's MVP honors.
+He then added another 12 extra-base hits, five home runs, three steals, and a .362/.500/.710 slash line in 19 AFL games en route to winning the league's MVP honors.

 You can make an extremely strong argument that McGonigle is the most advanced and safest hitting prospect in the game today.
-And that's not to say he doesn't have plenty of upside as well, because he absolutely does.
+That's not to say he doesn't have plenty of upside as well, because he absolutely does.
 McGonigle had a contact rate of 82% in 2025 with more walks (14.9%) than strikeouts (11.6%).
 He's also shown above-average to plus raw power with a swing geared for driving the ball in the air.
 There aren't any notable weaknesses in McGonigle's game either.

-While he not the biggest guy around at 5'10, McGonigle has one of the biggest blends of ceiling and floor that we've seen from a prospect over the last decade.
+While he is not the biggest guy around at 5'10, McGonigle has one of the biggest blends of ceiling and floor that we've seen from a prospect over the last decade.
 We should see him up with Detroit very early in the 2026 season as well, perhaps even on Opening Day.

-3. Jesús Made, Milwaukee Brewers (18/AA)
+3. Jesus Made, Milwaukee Brewers (18/AA)

 After a breakout 2024 campaign in the Dominican Summer League, Jesús Made came stateside in 2025 and more than held his own across three levels against older competition.
 In 115 games between Low-A, High-A, and Double-A, Made slashed .285/.379/.413 with 28 doubles, six home runs, and 47 steals in 60 attempts.
 His last five games of the season were in Double-A as an 18-year-old, which is a feat we rarely see.

 While the numbers weren't gaudy in 2025, we need to keep in mind Made's age to level.
 Overall, his 78% contact rate is quite impressive for his age, as was his 12.8% walk rate to 20.6% strikeout rate.
-Don't let the six home runs fool you either, as Made has shown above-average raw power already and still has room to add more bulk to his frame.
+Don't let the six home runs fool you, either, as Made has shown above-average raw power already and still has room to add more bulk to his frame.
 He's also a plus runner, giving him potentially three plus tools long-term in hit, power, and speed.

 4. Leo De Vries, Athletics (19/AA)

 In 118 games between the San Diego and Athletics system, De Vries racked up 28 doubles, 15 home runs, and 11 steals with a .255/.355/.451 slash line.
-He made his mark in his new organization down the stretch too, slashing .281/.359/.551 with five home runs in 21 games following the trade.
+He made his mark in his new organization down the stretch, too, slashing .281/.359/.551 with five home runs in 21 games following the trade.

-De Vries bat is potent, both in terms of making contact and hitting for power.
+De Vries' bat is potent, both in terms of making contact and hitting for power.
 In 2205, De Vries finished with a 78% contact rate and has shown plus raw power with the potential for more.
 He also has shown the ability to drive the ball in the air consistently, especially from to the pull side.
-With that said, De Vries is more potent from the left side where he slashed .268/.368/.491 compared to .216/.320/.344 from the right side.
+With that said, De Vries is more potent from the left side, where he slashed .268/.368/.491 compared to .216/.320/.344 from the right side.

 De Vries has also shown a great approach at the plate, registering a 12.3% walk rate, 20% strikeout rate, and a 10.4% SwStr rate in 2025, all while being 18 years old in High-A and Double-A.